-Any student who feels he or she may need an accommodation based on the impact of a disability should contact Dorothy J. Davis, Director of Health and Disability Services at (601) 877-6460 to discuss specific needs.
-Health and Disability Services is located in the Felix H. Dunn Health Services Center, 1000 ASU Drive, 779, Alcorn State, MS 39096.
+Any student who feels he or she may need an accommodation based on the impact of a disability should contact Health and Disability Services at (601) 877-6460 to discuss specific needs.
+Health and Disability Services is located in the Felix H. Dunn Health Services Center, 1000 ASU Drive, #779, Alcorn State, MS 39096.
 The Office of Health and Disability Services coordinates reasonable accommodations for students with documented disabilities.